jarrekk/Rsser/README.md

 # Rsser

-This is Feed reader App written by [ionic](http://ionicframework.com).
+This is a Feed reader App written by [ionic](http://ionicframework.com).

 ![Demo](demo.gif)